 City Hall, our Arenas, the Public Works yard, Fire Stations and numerous small public buildings are maintained by Public Works personnel, directly and by contract, providing janitorial services, security, heat/ventilation/air conditioning services, carpentry, electrical, plumbing, painting, roofing, flooring, lighting and glazing.

 To keep all of these services on the move our crews maintain, service and repair the City’s fleet of vehicles and apparatus.

-The Director of Public Works is responsible for the overall operation of the department as well as the day to day operation of the utilities function.
-The Public Works Manager looks after the roads, sidewalks, parks, cemeteries, and the collection of residential solid waste.
-The Trades Manager oversees the buildings and fleet operation and is responsible for traffic signals, street lights, and roadway, transit, and information signage in the community.
+Public Works is responsible for the overall operation and the day to day operation of the utilities function.
+The department also looks after the roads, sidewalks, parks, cemeteries, and the collection of residential solid waste, oversees the buildings and fleet operation and is responsible for traffic signals, street lights, and roadway, transit, and information signage in the community.

 47 full time staff provides the hands-on delivery of service and are supported by two administrative positions.
 During summer, a crew of 15 students is brought on to maintain the large area of parks, playfields and green space in the community.